 At CPI, we are constantly investing in new opportunities for sustainability.
 This includes, but is not limited to, reducing the carbon impact of our activities, testing for new cement products, monitoring waste streams, reducing single-use plastics, investing in employee wellbeing, community engagement, volunteering, supporting educational institutions and educating on the construction industry.

 CPI is strongly committed to creating a sustainable world for future generations to come.
 Visit our YouTube channel to see what we’ve been doing recently!

 Hydrotreated Vegetable Oil (HVO) for our Northfleet trucks

-The switch from diesel to HVO, a paraffinic fuel produced from 100% renewable and sustainable waste, involves six trucks our plant in Northfleet, Kent.
-Initially introduced for a trial period in November 2022, it’s anticipated the fossil-free fuel initiative will be subject to a wider roll-out at a number of our factories.
+The switch from diesel to HVO, a paraffinic fuel produced from 100% renewable and sustainable waste, We initiated a trial of six vehicles at our plant in Northfleet, Kent, in November 2022.
+Since then, we have rolled out this switch to HVO to our plant in Bilston.
+It’s anticipated the fossil-free fuel initiative will be subject to a wider roll-out at a number of our factories.

 Company news on sustainability

 A Scottish carbon offset project transforming land and climate.
 In the heart of the Scottish Highlands lies Dalnavie Woodland, a thriving carbon offset project spanning 41 hectares, equivalent to 77 football pitches.
 With a commitment to combatt...

 Primary school pupils had fun while gaining vital road safety insights during a visit to our EuroMix production plant in Coatbridge, East Lanarkshire.
 The trip was part of our Vulnerable Road User Scheme, which teaches children how to stay safe around HGVs...